virouzrx/PetFoodVerifAI/.ai/db-plan.md

 ## 4. PostgreSQL Policies (Row-Level Security)

-To ensure users can only access their own data or public data, Row-Level Security (RLS) will be enabled on the `Analyses` table.
+To ensure users can only access their own data, Row-Level Security (RLS) will be enabled on the `Analyses` table.

 ```sql
 -- 1. Enable RLS on the Analyses table